django/deps/final/0001-dep-process.rst

 Implementation Team
     The **Implementation Team** are the people (or single person) who will actually implement the thing being proposed.
-A DEP may have multiple implementors (and the best DEPs probably will).
+A DEP may have multiple implementers (and the best DEPs probably will).

     Feature DEPs must have an implementation team to be submitted.
-Informational DEPs generally don't have implementors, and Process DEPs sometimes will.
+Informational DEPs generally don't have implementers, and Process DEPs sometimes will.

 Shepherd
     The **Shepherd** is the Core Developer who will be the primary reviewer